Orthoporus ornatus: Behavior

-The millipede has certain defenses against its predators, but some vertebrates find that preying on this organism is well worth it.
-There are about thirteen species that have been observed to feed on millipedes.

 Interactions with humans

 The desert millipede is a very simple creature that will keep to itself unless bothered or feels threatened.
 It will curl up into a ball, or coil, when it is disturbed.
 Sometime it may even release a noxious substance out from the side of its body, or more specifically, through glands that are on top of its legs.
 This liquid smells and tastes bad.
 It is toxic to anything that might eat it.
 This liquid can irritate the skin of a human and will definitely irritate the eyes.

 Orthoporus ornatus can be seen as a beneficial and useful part of the desert ecosystem.
 Because the desert is such a dry place, dead plants and animals take an extra long time to fully decay.
 The millipede will eat on these decaying matters and "clean up" their environment.
 If these small organisms did not exist, the desert would overpopulate with dead plants, dead animals and bacteria.
 Its species life span can range up to 10 years.